Infection prevention and control

 The Trust also encourages all front line staff to get the flu jab every year, to prevent the spread of infections to our patients and service users.

-Find out more about flu and the flu vaccine
+Find out more about the flu vaccine

 Protect yourself from flu, have the flu vaccine (Easy Read)